 Tattoo remorse?
 Here's how to erase the ink

-The Vein Center at Greater Baltimore Medical Center began offering tattoo-removal services last summer using state-of-the-art Q-Switched lasers, the best medical-grade product on the market for this purpose.
+The Vein Center at Greater Baltimore Medical Center began offering tattoo-removal services in 2017 using state-of-the-art Q-Switched lasers, the best medical-grade product on the market for this purpose.

-Vein Center at GBMC patients receive a free consultation, a medical work-up and an opportunity to discuss any conditions (such as allergies, pregnancy or use of prescription acne medication) that might contra-indicate the procedure before the laser ever comes into play.
+Vein Center patients receive a free consultation, a medical work-up, and an opportunity to discuss any conditions (such as allergies, pregnancy, or use of prescription acne medication) that might contra-indicate the procedure before the laser ever comes into play.
 During the procedure, a laser beam is moved across the tattoo to break up the semi-liquid ink particles in the skin.
 Then, the body’s lymphatic system can absorb the ink and carry it away.
 A cooling tool is used in conjunction with the laser to prevent thermal injuries and to help numb the treatment area.

 Getting rid of a tattoo isn’t quite as quick as getting one, and patients shouldn’t expect results after one treatment.
-Cathy Barenski, a nurse practitioner with the Vein Center at GBMC, says eight to 10 sessions are usually the norm to fully remove a tattoo.
-Results and the number of sessions required depend on the patient’s health, as well as the color, location and age of the tattoo.
+Esther Kim, a nurse practitioner with the Vein Center at GBMC, says eight to 10 sessions are usually the norm to fully remove a tattoo.
+Results and the number of sessions required depend on the patient’s health, as well as the color, location, and age of the tattoo.